cloudevents/spec/cloudevents/working-drafts/xml-format.md

 ### 3.3 XML Data

-XML data MUST be carried in an element with a defined type of `xs:any` with a single child XML element (with any mandatory namespace definitions).
+XML data MUST be carried in an element with a defined type of `xs:any` with a exactly one child XML element (with any mandatory namespace definitions).
+The XML element MUST NOT contain any direct child text nodes with non-whitespace content.

 Example: